celebrating 25 years of touring

 Gary Óg is bringing his folk rebel anthems back to Australia in December!

 Currently celebrating 25 years of touring, and after numerous Australian tours and sold out shows through the years, Gary is coming back for his biggest shows yet.

-He quickly started a band, Éire Og (meaning Young Ireland), which developed rapidly beyond his expectations and was soon immensely popular in Scotland, Ireland and most of Western Europe. Éire Og attracted impressive crowds, particularly in their ancestral homeland of Ireland – and it’s a place that Óg still loves to perform.
+He quickly started a band, Eire Og (meaning Young Ireland), which developed rapidly beyond his expectations and was soon immensely popular in Scotland, Ireland and most of Western Europe.
+Eire Og attracted impressive crowds, particularly in their ancestral homeland of Ireland – and it’s a place where Óg still loves to perform.

-After Éire Og wound to a close, Óg went solo, often supporting legendary Irish group The Wolfetones.
-Armed only with his unmistakable gravely voice and acoustic guitar, it gave him the opportunity to add his personal touch to a vast repertoire of ballads which often focus on people who were involved in liberation movements across the world.
+After Eire Og wound to a close, Óg went solo, often supporting the legendary Irish group The Wolfetones.
+Armed only with his unmistakable gravely voice and acoustic guitar, it gave him the opportunity to add his personal touch to a vast repertoire of ballads that often focus on people who were involved in liberation movements across the world.